 My eating disorder didn't just come out of nowhere, I realized as I tried to understand what caused it.
-No — it was silently nourished throughout my whole childhood, and puberty just gave it a chance to reach its full, dubious, potential.
+No — my eating disorder was silently nourished throughout my entire childhood.
+Puberty just gave it a chance to reach its full, dubious, soul-destroying, potential.

-But we are not powerless against this culture, mere bystanders observing events bigger than us.
+But we are not powerless against this culture that promotes and embraces disordered eating, mere bystanders observing events bigger than us.
 Thirty million people in the US alone have eating disorders.
 This means chances are very high indeed that someone you know has an eating disorder, whether you’re aware of it or not.

 Myths about eating disorders you need to stop believing right now